 Commercial photography got started in 1839, big, complicated slow equipment meant wedding portraits, which were becoming popular already, were taken in a studio, usually just the one picture too.
 The first example of a wedding portrait we’ve found is from 1854 by Roger Fenton.
 It’s Queen Victoria and Prince Albert and shot 14 years after their wedding as the new Queen liked the concept of photography.
 Probably the first photo of a white wedding dress too, a tradition started by Victoria which is still with us today.

-Looking back at lots of very early wedding pictures, we noticed how serious everyone looks and wondered if that was about their emotions, or the way the photo was taken – we knew that older cameras needed to have a very still subject or the picture would be blurry, but we also found that people’s views on art and smiling were different back then too!
+Looking back at lots of very early wedding pictures, we noticed how serious everyone looks and wondered if that was about their emotions, or the way the photo was taken?
+We knew that older cameras needed to have a very still subject or the picture would be blurry, but we also found that people’s views on art and smiling were different back then too!
 Early photographers saw the new art as similar to painted portraits and so not smiling was like ‘real ‘art’ .
-Victorians also thought smiling a little bit ‘common’ and Mark Twain went as far as saying “I think a photograph is a most important document, and there is nothing more damning to go down to posterity than a silly, foolish smile caught and fixed forever.”
-So, average folk couldn’t afford wedding pictures, and those who could, thought it beneath them to smile.
-Funny really, as now, it’s the smiles we think, which make a wedding photo!
+Victorians also thought smiling a little bit ‘common’.
+Mark Twain even said “I think a photograph is a most important document, and there is nothing more damning to go down to posterity than a silly, foolish smile caught and fixed forever.”
+So, average folk couldn’t afford wedding pictures, and those who could, thought it beneath them to smile!
+Funny really, as now, it’s the smiles which make a wedding photo!

 We’ll skip ahead a bit now, through 1880 when photography got more mobile, 1900 when the first (not very good) colour film arrives and to 1936 when ‘AGFA’ roll film made things more portable, reliable and affordable.

-Our first contributed photograph comes from 1935 and the wedding of Sarah Rossi’s Great-Grandparents it’s a little bit faded but we love it!
-Bearing in mind it was taken during the longest and deepest recession in history, there are some lovely smiles, impressive dresses and cool flowers going on here!
+Our first contributed photograph comes from 1935 and the wedding of Sarah Rossi’s Great-Grandparents.
+A little bit faded but we love it!
+Bear in mind it was taken during the longest and deepest recession in history.
+There are some lovely smiles, impressive dresses and cool flowers going on here!

-We are so grateful to Sarah in that she’d contacted her Grandma Mrs Jean Apps, who is the Daughter of the couple in the last photo, and here’s Jean’s wedding day in 1960!
+We are so grateful to Sarah,she’d contacted her Grandma Mrs Jean Apps, who is the Daughter of the couple in the last photo, and here’s Jean’s wedding day in 1960!
 Jean was also able to tell us that film back then was really expensive still and sometimes Bridesmaids were chosen if they already had a nice dress!

 One of the things we were intrigued by is the little girl in the second picture, shading her eyes – it look like a tiny version of Sarah Rossi who’s wedding to Max we covered this year.
 Here’s Sarah and Max on their big day

-It’s a bit difficult to explain sometimes, how we feel about our work – but adding another chapter to a family history in photographs does feel like a privilege, and something we’re ever so proud of.
+It’s a bit difficult to explain sometimes, how we feel about our work – but adding another chapter to a family history in photographs does feel like a privilege/ It’s something we’re ever so proud of.

 Skipping ahead just a few years to Christmas day 1945 we were lucky to have this picture of Beckiee Cotterell’s Great- Grandparents, it’s wonderful!
 Just 3 months after the war finished, and with Great-Grandad still in Naval uniform, it’s been hand painted as colour film was still very expensive.